superduper-io/superduper/docs/usage/db.md

 ## Databackend

-Currently we support MongoDB as the data backend.
+Currently we support MongoDB as the data backend, with large data blobs on AWS s3.

 (artifactstore)=
 ## Artifact Store